The effect of gravity on bubble-particle collisions in turbulence: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We studied the effect of gravity on bubble--particle collisions in HIT by conducting direct numerical simulations using the point-particle approach \citep{maxey_equation_1983}.
+We studied the effect of gravity on bubble--particle collisions in HIT by conducting direct numerical simulations using the point-particle approach {\citep{maxey_equation_1983,gatignol_faxen_1983,auton_lift_1987,auton_force_1988}}.
 From our simulations, we find that gravity is negligible and turbulence mechanisms determine the collision kernel up to $1/Fr = 0.1$.
 For instance, bubbles and particles form individual clusters and segregate in this regime.
 When $1 \lesssim 1/Fr < 10$, gravity noticeably influence the collision kernel even though the effects of turbulence are still significant.
 Gravity increases the collision kernel by reducing the extent of segregation and increasing the collision velocity since bubbles rise and particles settle.
 Notably, the collision kernel dips below the still fluid case when $1/Fr \gtrsim 5$ for $St = 0.1$ and $1/Fr \gtrsim 1$ for $St \geq 0.5$, meaning turbulence reduces the collision rate in this regime.
 This is due to preferential sampling and additionally for $St \geq 0.5$ a reduction in the bubble slip velocity due to nonlinear drag.
-Since both effects weaken as $1/Fr$ increases, turbulence effects become negligible and the collision kernel is well approximated by the still fluid case when $1/Fr \geq 10$.
-Although the existing bubble--particle collision models qualitatively capture the increasing trend in the collision velocity with $1/Fr$ over the tested range, none of them achieve quantitative agreement with the simulation data in terms of the collision kernel.
-We extended the model by \citet{dodin_collision_2002} to the bubble--particle case and found excellent agreement with our simulations over all $1/Fr$ for small $St$ if segregation is accounted for.
+Since both effects weaken as $1/Fr$ increases, turbulence effects become negligible and the collision kernel is well approximated by the still fluid case when $1/Fr \geq 10$. {For our tested parameters, additional simulations reveal that the observed trends of the bubble--particle collision statistics are not sensitive to particle density and the history force.
+Quantitatively, the history force tends to reduce bubble--particle segregation and the effective bubble--particle radial approach velocity.
+These two phenomena have opposite effects on the collision kernel, such that the net effect of the history force on the collision kernel is weak. } Although the existing bubble--particle collision models qualitatively capture the increasing trend in the collision velocity with $1/Fr$ over the tested range, none of them achieve quantitative agreement with the simulation data in terms of the collision kernel {even when the predictions are appropriately compared to simulations without the history force}.
+We extended the model by \citet{dodin_collision_2002} to the bubble--particle case and found excellent agreement with our simulations over all $1/Fr$ for small $St$ if segregation is accounted for {and when the history force is neglected}.
 Note that none of these models capture $S_- < S_-^{(G)}$ which occurs at higher $St$ due to the effect of nonlinear drag.
 This leads to a discrepancy of up to 20\% in $S_-$ in the tested regime.

 Throughout this paper, we have used both $1/Fr$ and $St/Fr$ in order to parameterise the turbulence-to-gravity transition and the gravity-dominated limit.
 As discussed, gravity starts to play a noticeable role when $1/Fr \gtrsim 1$.
 To understand why $1/Fr$ is the relevant parameter, first take $\boldsymbol{\Delta v}$ as a proxy for $S_-$ and consider the following heuristic argument: at small $St$, the bubble--particle relative velocity $\boldsymbol{\Delta v}$ is given by the shear mechanism which is $\propto \sqrt{St}$, the local turnstile mechanism which is $\propto St$, and the relative settling contribution which is $\propto St/Fr$ (see (\ref{eq:DeltaV_G})).
 Assuming the shear mechanism is weaker than the local turnstile mechanism, $\boldsymbol{\Delta v} \propto St + St/Fr$.
 As $(\boldsymbol{\Delta v})/(\boldsymbol{\Delta v}|_{1/Fr=0}) \propto 1 + 1/Fr$, we consider $1/Fr$ when examining the turbulence-to-gravity transition.
 On the other hand, $St/Fr$ is the appropriate nondimensional number for the gravity-dominant limit as relative settling is governed by $St/Fr$ \citep{good_settling_2014}.